-Pumping while simultaneously trying to care for a baby is not easy.
-With the pump, your range of motion is limited, you need to be careful not to spill, and older babies are fond of playing with the pump and pump parts while you try to use them (and least, mine was).
+When you pump, your range of motion can be limited, you need to be careful not to spill, and older babies are fond of playing with the pump and pump parts while you try to use them (and least, mine was).
 So what to do with baby while you pump?

 With a newborn, your best bet is to multitask pumping with either feeding or getting your baby back to sleep.
-This will allow the time when you are not pumping to be time you focus on the baby (baths, tummy time, snuggles), get some sleep yourself, or go totally crazy and take a shower.
+This will allow the time when you’re not pumping to be time you focus on baby (baths, tummy time, snuggles), get some sleep yourself, or take a shower.

 Pumping while bottle feeding seems like it totally make sense to me, in a bizarre way.
 You’re lactating at the same time you feed your baby, just like nursing!
 Except not.